|

 offering one short suite from the comedic "Mulder and Scully Meet the

-Were-Monster," easily the most varied and memorable material from the
+Were-Monster" episode, easily the most varied and memorable material

-season, albeit existing in short, spastic cues.
-The production value of
+from the season, albeit existing in short, spastic cues.
+The production

-the Season Ten music is noticeably improved in the breadth of Snow's
+values of the Season Ten music are noticeably improved in Snow's

-electronics, and he has augmented his original Synclavier tones with
+electronics, his vintage Synclavier tones augmented with newer synthetic

 not all that attractive, and most of the Season Ten episodes rely on

-predictable dissonance and stingers for their impact.
-The conclusive
+predictable dissonance and stingers.
+The conclusive cliffhanger, "My

-cliffhanger, "My Struggle II," is largely unpleasant and, as necessary,
+Struggle II," is wholly unpleasant and, as necessary, sends the season

-sends the season off with terrifyingly abrasive music.
-Gone from much of
+off with terrifyingly abrasive music.
+Gone from much of the season are

-the season are Snow's better rhythmic devices, the propulsion element
+Snow's better rhythmic devices, the propulsion element yielding to

-taking a back seat to general ambience.
-The melodic portions are
+general ambience.
+The melodic portions are sadly underplayed, the

-Mulder and Scully's relatives, including their son, inspiring the
+narrative elements of Mulder and Scully's relatives, including their

-season's only major melodic motif of interest.
-This material is
+son, inspiring the season's only major melodic motif of interest.
+This

-concentrated in the episodes "Founder's Mutation" and "Home Again," and
+material is concentrated in the episodes "Founder's Mutation" and "Home

-interpolations throughout the episodes.
+satisfyingly as in the show's previous run.
 The Season Nine main title

 arrangement persists, but a new end credits recording is of moderate